Automatically update graphs when variables change

-If a graphing function can display a complex variable, you can link such plots.
+If a plotting function can display a complex variable, then you can link such plots.
 To do so, you need to describe the data sources as expressions to separate the real and imaginary parts of the variable.
 For example,

 yields a complex vector.
 You can use plot to display the real portion as x and the imaginary portion as y, then link the graph to the variable:

 However, linkdata cannot unambiguously identify the graph's data sources, and you must tell it by typing real(x) and imag(x) into the Specify Data Source Properties dialog box that displays when you click fix it in the Linked Plot information bar.

 To avoid having to type the data source names in the dialog box, you can specify them when you plot:

 If you subsequently change values of x programmatically or manually, the plot updates accordingly.

 Note: Although you can use data brushing on linked plots of complex data, your brush marks only appear in the plot you are brushing, not in other plots or in the Variables editor.
 This is because function calls, such as real(x) and imag(x), that you specify as data sources are not interpreted when brushing graphed data.

 You can use linkdata to connect a graph with scalar, vector and matrix numeric variables of any class (including complex, if the graphing function can plot it) — essentially any data for which isnumeric equals true.
 See Example 3 for instructions on linking complex variables.
 You can also link plots to numeric fields within structures.
 You can specify MATLAB expressions as data sources, for example, sqrt(y)+1.